-In order for a debt financial asset to be classified and measured at amortized cost or fair value through OCI, it needs to give rise to cash flows that passes the 'solely payments of principal and interest' on the principal amount outstanding (SPPI criterion).
+In order for a debt financial asset to be classified and measured at amortized cost, it needs to give rise to cash flows that passes the 'solely payments of principal and interest' on the principal amount outstanding (SPPI criterion).
 This assessment is referred to as the SPPI test and is performed at an instrument level.